rdicosmo/conarvirus/README.md

 We consider the evolution of the number of **deaths**, **confirmed cases** and **recovered cases**.
 For several groups of countries/regions, we provide

-- an animation showing the evolution of the cumulative value and the per-day value
+- an animation showing the evolution of the *cumulative value* and the *per-day value* ;
-- a log representation of the evolution of the *cumulative value* and its growth rate (in time, and synchronized)
+- a log-scale representation of the evolution of the *cumulative value* and its *growth rate* ;
-- a log representation of the evolution of the *per-day value* and its growth rate (in time, and synchronized)
+- a log-scale representation of the evolution of the *per-day value* and its *growth rate*.